Tifo: Formula One

-It has become common to use the word "tifosi" (in Italian lit. "fans") to refer to the supporters of Scuderia Ferrari in Formula One.
-Italian motor racing fans are well known for their love of Ferrari, though they have also been staunch supporters of other Italian cars such as Maserati, Lancia, and Alfa Romeo.
+It has become common to use the word tifosi to refer to the supporters of Scuderia Ferrari in Formula One.
+Italian motor racing fans are well known for their love of Ferrari, although they have also been staunch supporters of other Italian cars such as Maserati, Lancia, and Alfa Romeo.
 The tifosi provide Formula One with a sea of red filling the grandstands at the Italian Grand Prix.
 One of the most common tifosi sights is the display of an enormous Ferrari flag in the grandstands during Formula One weekends at every race circuit, with especially large contingents showing up in Ferrari livery at home and nearby European tracks.
-A similar sight could be observed in former years during the San Marino race, which was held at the Autodromo Enzo e Dino Ferrari near the town of Imola, 80 km (49.7 mi) east of the Ferrari factory in Maranello.
+A similar sight could be observed in former years during the San Marino Grand Prix, which was held at the Autodromo Enzo e Dino Ferrari near the town of Imola, 80 km (49.7 mi) east of the Ferrari factory in Maranello.
 The tifosi stuck by Ferrari during the struggles in the early 1990s, where Gerhard Berger and Jean Alesi each won one race, as the front-running teams were McLaren, Williams, and Benetton.
 The mid-1990s increase in the ranks of the tifosi can be directly traced to the arrival of Michael Schumacher who joined Ferrari in 1996, after winning two drivers' titles with Benetton, bringing over key personnel like Ross Brawn and Rory Byrne.
 Schumacher drove for Ferrari until his first retirement at the conclusion of the 2006 season, leading the team to six Constructors' Championship from 1999–2004 and personally winning five drivers' championships.

-When Ferrari's Charles Leclerc won at Monza 2019, which was the first time for the team since 2010, a massive crowd of tifosi went to the podium to celebrate the victory.
-As revealed by David Croft during the podium celebration, there is a strained relationship between the tifosi and Mercedes, who have won in Monza from the start of the turbo hybrid era in 2014 to 2018.
-Whenever a Mercedes won the Italian GP, or made the podium, the tifosi would boo at the driver.
+When Ferrari's Charles Leclerc won the 2019 Italian Grand Prix, which was the first time for the team since 2010, a massive crowd of tifosi went to the podium to celebrate the victory.